microsoft/pai/docs/tools/how-to-setup-report-script.md

 * failed job info: those finished and exit code is not 0
 * stopped job info: those stopped by user
 * running job info: those running
+* waiting job info: those waiting

 The job info is group of following subcolumns:

 * count: job count of this category
 * elapsed time: job running time of this category
 * cpu second: how much vcore-second used by jobs of this category
-* memory second: how much memory(MB)-second used by jobs of this category
+* memory second: how much memory(GB)-second used by jobs of this category
 * gpu second: how much gpu-second used by jobs of this category

 ### alert.csv